 To close all the windows, press and hold the remote control lock button for at least three seconds.
-Press any remote control button again to stop the closing function.
+Press the lock or unlock button to stop the closing function.
 The anti-trap function is also active during global closing.

 Vehicles with keyless entry